Community News

 by Joe Moses

-The Waukon City Council met in regular session Monday, July 10 to address a full agenda of matters.
+The Waukon City Council met in regular session Monday, February 5 to address a full agenda of matters including discussion of the City’s Dangerous and Vicious Animals Ordinance, the Assessment Schedule for 9 Allamakee Street, and the tentative approval of Capital Improvement Project and Revenue Budgets.
 The meeting was called to order by Mayor Arvid Hatlan.

 Wed